dat320-2014/course-info/README.md

+##Lab 2 will be private

+**We will need your githut account name.** You should not fork the lab2 repo, when you get access to it.
+Instead we will create a separate repo for each of you.
+To give us your github account name, clone this repo, and add your account name to the file `students`, and do a *Pull request.* (see the README.md description for lab1 for instructions related to doing a Pull request.)

+(Posted by Hein: Tuesday 2 Sep)

+##Lab 1 Handin

+If you experience trouble with submitting lab 1 due to difficultites with git, don't worry.
+We will not write down any slip days due to this.

+(Posted by Hein: Tuesday 2 Sep)

 ##External access to the Linux machines

 Information about how to do a remote login to the Linux machines can be found here: http://wiki.ux.uis.no/foswiki/Info/WebHome and here: http://wiki.ux.uis.no/foswiki/Info/HvordanLoggeInnP%E5Unix-anlegget

 ##Important: Sign up for Unix account